katemihalikova/ionic-datetime-picker/README.md

 - Choose Sunday or Monday as the first day of the week
 - Use 12-hour or 24-hour clock
 - Pick time with or without seconds
-- Configure popup title and button labels
+- Configure popup title, button labels & buttons style
 - Configure i18n to get weekdays and months in your language
 - Configure size of a step